 Don’t just discount

-Ingenico’s researchers also found that hefty discounts often associated with sales aren’t the sole selling point for consumers – less than half of the UK consumers that participated in the study cited discounts as their top attraction to the sales.
+Ingenico’s researchers also found that hefty discounts often associated with sales aren’t the sole selling point for consumers – less than half of the UK consumers that participated in the study cited discounts as their top attraction to sales.
 Many are sceptical of the authenticity of the sales.
 Others favoured incentives like product originality, loyalty schemes, referral bonuses, longer returns and exchange times, or free shipping.
 These motivations will entice new global customers to help retailers grow, without necessarily having to lower their prices.

 The rules to be aware of